Moath500/skyward-matlab-rocket-simulator/Sources/README.md

 ## Descent
 Contains the scripts used for the descet phase in 3 DoF.

-Beacause of the 3 DoF the pendulum effect after the apogee is not considered.
+Beacause of the 3 DoF, the pendulum effect after the apogee is not considered.

 ## Old
 Contains old scripts that have been modified or replaced.